folder Filed in Branding tips

 What does color psychology really mean and how does it work?

-Color psychology by definition is the study of hues as a determining factor of human behavior.
+Color psychology, by definition, is the study of hues as a determining factor of human behavior.
 To us, it’s the way in which individuals perceive and emotionally react to something that they observe like a logo or website.
 Everyone has a different perception of color and what it means based on experiences.
 But it can be applied, as a whole to unify a method at which to communicate with your core market.

 Certainly.
 Take social media platforms for example — Facebook, Twitter, and LinkedIn all have blue logos.
 Many times, a service or organization that collects private information to drive their core business implements blue because it is innately associated with trustworthiness.
 You will also see this in banking or credit cards quite a bit.